Biglerville High School

 Biglerville High School is a small public high school located in the borough of Biglerville, Pennsylvania.
 It is part of the Upper Adams School District.
 The high school serves the boroughs of Biglerville, Bendersville, and Arendtsville.
 It also serves the residents of Tyrone Township, Butler Township, and Menallen Township.
 As of the 2020–2021 school year, enrollment was 540.

 Biglerville High School students may choose to attend Cumberland Perry Vocational Technical School for vocational training.
 The Lincoln Intermediate Unit IU12 provides the school with a wide variety of services, such as specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Academics

 Biglerville High School offers a small selection of AP courses including:

 Human Geography, World History: Modern, 2D Art, 3D Art and Design, Art Drawing, English Literature and Composition, Spanish Language and Culture, French Language and Culture, and Statistics.

 The school also offers dual-enrollment classes through Harrisburg Area Community College and Harrisburg University, allowing students to earn college credits while they are still in high school.

 Campus

 The high school is housed in a 198,000 square foot building along with Upper Adams Middle School.
 The building is split into two floors, with classrooms on both levels.

 The school has two gymnasiums and various athletic training spaces.
-Biglerville's football stadium, Musselman Stadium, is a small grass field with a four-lane track.
+Biglerville's football stadium, Musselman Stadium, is a grass field with a four-lane track.